vjones2906/PLAIN/README.md

 #### CAD

 The CAD was flawed from the start when there was not enough time brainstorming a functional design and a lot of time was wasted on half finished designs that were half thought through.
+Unfortunatly, neither of us had come up with an idea that we had could either agree upon or something that we believed was going to work, because of this big oversight, our project was difficult to complete.
+This all came down to communcation, neither one of us communicted to each other about what the CAD design should look like, or what we wanted from the CAD, this led to the overall error and multiple designs.
+At certian points, the CAD would not be up to one of our standards of what we A: thought a conventional plane could look like, and B: believed would actually fly.
+This descrepincy in ideas led Matthias to make over 3 itterations on the CAD, fianlly settling on our final design.
+We also learned at the end of the project that realistically, no plane with the constraints we had such as using PLA and a 440mm max wingspan would be able to fly or achieve any sort of thrust.
+Overall, both of us learned valuable things about time-management and communication that will help us improve as engineers and students.

 #### Code